-4.3.1 Financial assets and financial liabilities
+3.3.1 Financial assets and financial liabilities

-Financial assets and financial liabilities i.
-Recognition of financial assets and financial liabilities The Company recognises financial assets and financial liabilities when it becomes a party to the contractual provisions of the instrument.
-Regular way purchases and sales of financial assets are recognised using trade-date accounting.
-The Company recognises derivatives on its balance sheet when it becomes a party to the contractual provisions of the instruments.
-Loans and receivables and financial liabilities at amortised cost are recognised when the Company becomes a party to the contractual provisions of the instrument.
-Regular way purchases and sales of financial assets are recognised on the trade-date, the date on which the Company commits to purchase or sell the asset. ii.
-Classification and measurement of financial assets and financial liabilities On initial recognition, financial assets are classified as measured at amortised cost, fair value through other comprehensive income or fair value through profit or loss.
+The Company recognises financial assets and financial liabilities when it becomes a party to the contractual provisions of the instrument.
+Regular way purchases and sales of financial assets are recognised on the trade-date, which is the date on which the Company commits to purchase or sell an asset.

+On initial recognition, financial assets are classified and measured at amortised cost, fair value through other comprehensive income or fair value through profit or loss.
 The classification is based on both the business model for managing the financial assets and their contractual cash flow characteristics.
 Factors considered by the Company in determining the business model for a group of assets include past experience on how the cash flows for these assets were collected, how the assets' performance is evaluated and reported to key management personnel, how risks are assessed and managed, and how managers are compensated.

 On initial recognition, financial liabilities are classified as measured at either amortised cost or fair value through profit or loss.
-The Company classifies its financial assets and financial liabilities in the following categories on initial recognition: Financial assets and financial liabilities held for trading, financial assets and financial liabilities designated at fair value through profit or loss, and loans and receivables and financial liabilities held at amortised cost.

-Summary of significant accounting policies (continued)

-4.3.1 Financial assets and financial liabilities (continued)
+iii.
+Financial assets and financial liabilities measured at amortised cost

-IFRS 9 IAS 39 Financial assets and financial liabilities Financial assets and financial liabilities measured at amortised cost Loans and receivables and financial liabilities at amortised cost Financial assets are measured at amortised cost if they are held under a business model with the objective to collect contractual cash flows ("Hold to Collect") and they have Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market except those that are classified as held for contractual terms under which cash flows are solely payments of principal and interest ("SPPI").
+Financial assets are measured at amortised cost if they are held under a business model with the objective to collect contractual cash flows ("Hold to Collect") and they have contractual terms under which cash flows are solely payments of principal and interest ("SPPI").
 In making the SPPI assessment, the Company considers whether the contractual cash flows are consistent with a basic lending arrangement (i.e., interest includes only consideration for the time value of money, credit risk, other basic lending risks and a profit margin that is consistent with a basic lending arrangement).
 Where the contractual terms introduce exposure to risk or volatility that are inconsistent with a basic lending arrangement, the related financial asset is classified and measured at fair value through profit or loss.
 Financial assets with embedded derivatives are considered in their entirety when determining whether their cash flows are solely payment of principal and interest.
-As a result of the application of these criteria, only debt financial assets are eligible to be measured at amortised
+As a result of the application of these criteria, only debt financial assets are eligible to be measured at amortised cost.